 - –––, 2003, The Structure of Being in Aristotle’s Metaphysics, Dordrecht: Kluwer.

 How to cite this entry.
 Preview the PDF version of this entry at the Friends of the SEP Society.
 Look up this entry topic at the Internet Philosophy Ontology Project (InPhO).
 Enhanced bibliography for this entry at PhilPapers, with links to its database.

 - An Outline of Metaphysics Ζ. (by S. Marc Cohen)

-I am grateful to István Bodnar for his help in clarifying and improving my presentation of Frede's reading, and for stressing the underlying similarity between the Frede and Owen readings.
+I am grateful to István Bodnar for his help in clarifying and improving my presentation, in the supplement on Nonsubstantial Particulars, of Frede’s reading of Aristotle’s definition of ‘in a subject’ (Cat.
+1a25), and for stressing the underlying similarity between the Frede and Owen readings.